knpuniversity/rest/knpu/testing-phpunit.rst

     TODO: Behat: Adding asserts to PHPUnit test

-To try it out, use the ``vendor/bin/phpunit`` executable and point it at the test fi
+To try it out, use the ``vendor/bin/phpunit`` executable and point it at the test file.

 .. code-block:: bash

     $ php vendor/bin/phpunit src/KnpU/CodeBattle/Tests/ProgrammerControllerTest.php

-With any luck, Sebastian Bergmanns will tell you that everything is ok!
+With any luck, Sebastian Bergmann will tell you that everything is ok!
 Of course I never trust a test that passes on the first try, so be sure to change things and make sure it fails when it should too.